 rapture, as her gaze fell on the Magic Plant.

 They were all silent for a time, Dorothy and the Wizard sitting thoughtfully on the raft, and Trot and Cap'n Bill sitting thoughtfully on the toadstools and growing gradually smaller and smaller in size.

-suitable or at a time that is suitable or advantageous especially for a particular purpose
+suitable or advantageous especially for a particular purpose

 Dorothy and her friends arrived at the Royal Palace at an